-The most important thing I learned in graduate school was how to “curate” reams of information and synthesize it something that is understandable and coherent.
+The most important thing I learned in graduate school was how to “curate” reams of information and synthesize it into something understandable and coherent.
 There is currently extensive debate over which nutritional approach leads to the most effective diets.
-While certainly challenging to define absolutes around diet and health, there are commonalities with the more evidence-based approaches.
+While it is certainly challenging to define absolutes around diet and health, there are commonalities with the more evidence-based approaches.

 As a diet and health coach I am faced with a wide range of questions as esoteric as, “how do male and female bodies respond differently to insulin spikes from carbs?” and as specific as “is chewing gum with Erythritol as the sweetener OK to have on a low carb diet?

 The answers to all questions are out there on the internet somewhere.
 It’s just that the answers may be opinions from a body-builder, or they may be from a long-held (but inaccurate) myth.
 In other words the answers may not be “evidence-based” at all.
 Just opinions.

 As a “curator” of evidence-based information and as a coach to people with pressing diet and/or health issues I have come to the conclusion that my current answer to the question of “the most effective diet” is a high-protein-low-carb-medium-fat diet.
 Effective meaning it is the most efficient and healthy way to a achieve long-term, permanent, sustainable fat loss.

 Now a high-protein-low-carb-medium-fat diet isn’t exactly a phrase suited to a book cover.
 If you break down the most popular, evidence-based diet programs currently catching our interest however, they are all a nuanced version of high-protein-low-carb.